right101/aws_lambda/README.md

 ### Key Files
 - **`setup-bucket-and-run.sh`**: Automates backend bucket creation, Terraform initialization, and provides options to plan, apply, or destroy the configuration.
 - **`main.tf`**: Defines the resources for Lambda, S3, IAM roles, and CloudWatch Event triggers.
-- **`backend.tf`**: Configures the Terraform backend to use an S3 bucket for state storage.
 - **`variables.tf`**: Declares variables for reusable and configurable infrastructure definitions.
 - **`custom.tfvars`**: Provides values for the declared variables, such as bucket names and Lambda settings.
 - **`output.tf`**: Outputs information like the Lambda function ARN and Event Rule name.

 ---

+## Setup Instructions

-### Step 1: Configure the Terraform State Bucket
+### Step 1: Run the Automation Script
-Ensure the S3 bucket for storing Terraform state is created using the script:
+Execute the `setup-bucket-and-run.sh` script to dynamically create the backend configuration and initialize Terraform:

 ```bash
 ./setup-bucket-and-run.sh